The before-after transformations of hair transplant surgeries look fantastic.

 Can transplanted hair fall out again?

 The transplanted hair will not fall out again due to AGA.
-But if you have any other condition that causes hair loss which is very unlikely, you might experience balding again.
+But if you have any other condition that causes hair loss (which is very unlikely) or follow poor post-op care, you might experience balding again.